Critical to manage for an Organization’s Success

 You can’t decide if it’s time to look at entering new markets or creating new products to continue the forward momentum of your business.
 So you gather together a group of people in the business to look at the opportunities available to you.
 This is the start of an unstructured process that includes deep research into how your business is doing today and what markets it’s most successful in; what products are being created and requested by customers; what’s happening in the world related to your business; and so on.
 It requires discussions and collaboration between internal stakeholders and knowledge workers, external research firms and business communities.
 It requires a group to think about the options and decide as they move through the investigation process which path seems the best to take.
 Simply put: without innovation, your business will stagnant.

 Maybe it’s a complaint from a customer or the processing of an insurance claim or request for additional financing.
 These processes are all unstructured or semi-structured, and the result is a happy – or unhappy – customer.
 Happy customers are satisfied customers.
 They advocate on your behalf, purchase additional products and services and drive the overall success of your company.

-We seem to pay a lot of attention to structured business processes because they are easily identified, modelled and automated.
-But they comprise only a small portion of the processes that happen in most organisations today.
+We seem to pay a lot of attention to structured business processes because they are easily identified, modeled and automated.
+But they comprise only a small portion of the processes that happen in most organizations today.

-As digital transformation continues to take on a more critical role for success, organisations need to focus on the unstructured processes that drive innovation and creativity and keep customers happy.
+As digital transformation continues to take on a more critical role for success, organizations need to focus on the unstructured processes that drive innovation and creativity and keep customers happy.